ucsc-ospo/ucsc-ospo.github.io/content/osre/studentpages.md

   columns: '2'
 ---

 We are asking OSRE 2023 students and contributors to share their progress on a regular basis.
-We are excited to be able to highlight their work through our blogs and in events such as our Open Source Symposium.
-See more about how we highlight student work in this [blog](/report/osre23/ucsc/admin/20221106-admin/).
+We are excited to be able to highlight their work on this website and in events such as our Open Source Symposium.
+This [blog post](/report/osre23/ucsc/admin/20221106-admin/) contains instructions on how to start highlighting contributor work with blog posts, also known as "student pages".
+And here they are: